 White Bird in Idaho County, Idaho — The American West (Mountains)

 Other nearby markers.
-At least 8 other markers are within 14 miles of this marker, measured as the crow flies.
-Fabulous Florence (approx. 4.7 miles away); Hydraulic Mining (approx. 4.7 miles away); June 17, 1877 (approx. 11.6 miles away); Truce or War (approx. 11.7 miles away); White Bird Battlefield Nez Perce War (approx. 13 miles away); Entrepreneur J.J.
-Goff (approx. 13.1 miles away); From The Beginning (approx. 13.2 miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+White Bird Grade (about 700 feet away, measured in a direct line); Camas Prairie (approx. 2½ miles away); Nez Perce War (approx. 3.6 miles away); White Bird Battlefield (approx. 3.6 miles away); Truce or War (approx. 4.3 miles away); June 17, 1877 (approx. 4.4 miles away); Gathering at Tipahxlee’whum (Tepahlewam) (approx. 5.2 miles away); The ADVANCE Steam Traction Engine (approx. 8.1 miles away).
 Touch for a list and map of all markers in White Bird.

 More about this marker.
 A large wooden marker in good condition

 The Salmon flows through a vast wilderness in one of the deepest gorges on the continent.
 Its granite-walled canyon is one-fifth of a mile deeper than the Grand Canyon, and, for approximately 180 miles, the Salmon Canyon is more than one mile deep.
 (Submitted on November 6, 2017, by Cosmos Mariner of Cape Canaveral, Florida.)

 This road has history behind it, as it’s a National Historic Area as it’s the site of the opening battle of the North Idaho Nez Perce War in the mid-1800s.
 It’s also the only North-South road to traverse Idaho.
 There’s no other way through this geologic formation, and even this area is so tough that the original grade road had enough curves to form 37 complete circles if pieced together.
 (Submitted on November 6, 2017, by Cosmos Mariner of Cape Canaveral, Florida.)